matt-newman/advent-of-code-2020/thoughts.md

 Ok, yeah, this looks tough, first thought is even how to turn the text into useable data, looks like split() on the word 'contain' and then by ',' also maybe to make everything more readable, simply remove the word bag(s).

+So from reading the problem, it feels like its some sort of tree traversal